inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/debugging.md

 SQLALCHEMY_ECHO = True
 ```

-## Javascript
+## JavaScript

-All modern browsers have a built-in Javascript debugger.
+All modern browsers have a built-in JavaScript debugger.
 You can enable the debugger in your browser and take advantage of the below 2 main ways to debug your JS application:

 - Use the `debugger` statement in your code.
 - Use the `console.log()`.